dickwall/subcut/README.md

 SubCut Extended README
 =============

+THE MOST RECENT VERSION OF SUBCUT ADDED SUPPORT FOR PROPERTY INJECTION SO I'M GOING TO STOP ANY SUPPORT FOR THIS PROJECT.

 This project is an extension of SubCut (https://github.com/dickwall/subcut) I'm keeping active while waiting for the extension code to be merged in the original project.